Vibe Coding: Why Your AI-Built App Has No User

 Usually it's the last one.

 The danger of AI coding tools is they remove the friction that used to force you to think.
-When building meant hiring a developer or learning to code yourself, you had time to validate the idea first.
-You had to be sure enough to invest real money or months of learning.
+When building meant hiring a developer or learning to code yourself, you gave yourself time to validate the idea first before investing real money or months of learning.

 Now you can go from idea to working product in a weekend.
 Which means you can also go from half-baked assumption to polished solution for a problem that doesn't exist.